SliNGz/stb_image/README.md

 * Delete this README.md.

 # Structure
-## bin
-Generated folder containing output binaries categorized by platform and build type.
+* bin - Generated folder containing output binaries categorized by platform and build type.

-## build
-CMake-generated folder containing generated build files.
+* build - CMake-generated folder containing generated build files.

-## dependencies
-Folder containing dependencies-fetching cmake files.
+* dependencies - Folder containing dependencies-fetching cmake files.
 On configure, every .cmake file in the folder gets included by the main CMakeLists.txt.

-## include
-Folder containing public headers.
+* include - Folder containing public headers.

-## src
-Folder containing source files.
+* src -Folder containing source files.

-## tools
-Folder containing categorized folders of tools used by the project.
+* tools - Folder containing categorized folders of tools used by the project.
 For example: tools/cmake is a folder used for storing custom CMake Modules.

 # Usage
 ## Dependencies